Window equivalences via categorical sl(2) actions: Preliminaries

 \begin{thm}[Kn{\"o}rrer periodicity] The Koszul factorization (\ref{eq:Kmf}) induces an equivalence of triangulated categories

 \end{thm}

 \begin{rmk} This tensor product is taken over dg schemes (the derived fibre $s^{-1}(0)$), transforming graded dg modules over the dg algebra

 into that of $\Sym( \cO_{X} \xrightarrow{s} \underline{E} )$ via Mirkovi\'{c}--Riche's linear Koszul duality.
 See \cite{Isik} for the full statement in terms of the singularity categories and \cite[\S 2.3]{Toda} for the curved dg version.
-In practice, the Kn{\"o}rrer periodicity is given by the composition $i_{*} p^{*}$ of the direct and inverse image functors along the bundle projection $p$ and the obvious embedding $i$ as shown in the diagram (see e.g.\ \cite{Hira})
+In practice, the Kn{\"o}rrer periodicity is given by the composition $i_{*}\circ p^{*}$ of the direct and inverse image functors along the bundle projection $p$ and the obvious embedding $i$ as shown in the diagram (see, e.g., \cite{Hira})

-In the bottom identity, a bounded complex of coherent sheaves is viewed as a matrix factorization of zero potential, with its original cohomological degree transferred into the internal degree ($\bC^{\times}$-grading). \end{rmk}
+In the bottom line, a bounded complex of coherent sheaves is viewed as a matrix factorization of zero potential, with its original cohomological degree transferred into the internal degree (i.e.\ the $\mathbb{Z}$-grading). \end{rmk}

 The following lemma tells the functoriality of the direct and inverse image functors with respect to the Kn{\"o}rrer periodicity.
 It will only be used later.

 \begin{lem}[{\cite[\S 2.4]{Toda}}] Let $(X_{i}, G_{i}, E_{i}, s_{i},w_{i}), i=1,2$ be two tuples of the above geometric data of an LG model.
 Suppose there is a commutative diagram of equivariant morphisms